syncfusion/blazor-docs/src/lists/listview/how-to/listview-with-hyper-link-navigation.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to use ListView with hyper-link navigation
+# How to ListView with hyper-link navigation

 We can use `anchor` tag along with `href` attribute in our ListView `Template` property for navigation.